Our Team

 Clinical & Organisational Psychologist

-Rebecca Thomas
+Bec Thomas

-Over the last 7 years Bec has also developed a keen interest in working with children (5-12 years of age), and with adolescents and their families.
-Bec provides assessments and treatment for children presenting with Autism, attention deficit hyperactivity disorder (ADHD and ADD), anxiety and depression, and challenging behaviours.
-Bec also works with the families of children and adolescents to provide education and support to implement evidenced based tools and strategies, recognising that the best outcomes for children are achieved when we provide well integrated supports across the home, educational and community settings.
+Bec has many years of experience working with children, adolescents and their families, providing assessments and treatment services for children presenting with Autism, attention deficit hyperactivity disorder (ADHD and ADD), anxiety and depression, and challenging behaviours.
+Bec is also passionate about providing education and support to parents and guardians, to implement evidenced based tools and strategies that promote the best outcomes for children, support parent/guardian wellbeing, and promote happy families.

 -Improving quality of life for people living with persistent pain and modified abilities.